Oak’s Google classroom us up and running and ready for you all to use. To access it, follow these steps:

 4) Say hello and start looking around the classroom.

 Underneath are several documents of work which cover a variety of curriculum subjects.
 This will be added to during this period of home learning.
-Many of the non-core subjects will be project based and can be picked up at any time during this period, please ensure that English (set work, reading, SPaG, guided reading tasks / comprehension) and Maths (set work, times tables, doodle maths and newly added times tables rockstar) are completed every week.
+Many of the non-core subjects will be project based and can be picked up at any time during this period, please ensure that English (set work, reading, SPaG, guided reading tasks / comprehension) and Maths (set work, times tables, doodle maths) are completed every week.

 Please read each task carefully and help your child if they find something difficult.
 Ask your child to try their best and let them know that Mr D doesn't expect it to be perfect, he just expects them to try and learn from those mistakes - the best kind of learning.